BenjaminSchaaf/sbnf/README.md

 meta-data for the syntax, such as it's name, while rules are the bnf-style rules that define the parsing and scoping of the grammar.

+Comments in SBNF start with a `#` and end at the next newline.

 See `sbnf.sbnf` for a full example grammar.

 ### Headers

 Headers are in the form `<head>: <value>`, ending at the end of the line.
-The following values are allowed:
+The following headers are allowed:

 * `name`: The name of the syntax.
-This defaults to the name of the sbnf file.
+This defaults to the base-name of the sbnf file.
 * `extensions`: A space-separated list of file extensions.
 Equivalent to `file_extensions` in sublime-syntax.
 * `first-line`: A regex for matching the first line of a file.
 Equivalent to